holgerschurig/holgerschurig.github.io/content/en/blogging-with-hugo.md

 the styling of my contents into [themes/my/static/css/my.css](https://bitbucket.org/holgerschurig/hpg/src/HEAD/themes/my/static/css/my.css?at=master&fileviewer=file-view-default)

-I went with the taxonomies "Topics" and "Tags" instead of "Categories" and "Tags", just for aesthetics.

 However, I want to have a bilingual site.
 So I decided to use two [Hugo Types](https://gohugo.io/content/types/).
 One is named "de" for